the-kakfa-dude/abides/python3/py_sonar/README.md

  - starts the sonar server.

 stop-sonar-server.sh
  - stops the sonar server. run this when you're done for the day.

+my_project.sh
+ - on a fresh checkout of this sample project, you can pass this script a new project name, and it will update all the `py_sonar` hardcoded references.

 ### Why comments this time ???